GustavoLastra/Pizza-Optimization/README.md

 - Paint: process of filling in pixels
 - Compositing: Since the parts of the page were drawn into potentially multiple layers they need to be drawn to the screen in the correct order so that the page renders correctly.

-## Recommendations for JavaScript Execution:
+## Considerations for JavaScript Execution:

 - Avoid setTimeout or setInterval for visual updates; always use requestAnimationFrame instead.
 - Move long-running JavaScript off the main thread to Web Workers.
 - Use micro-tasks to make DOM changes over several frames.
 - Use Chrome DevTools’ Timeline and JavaScript Profiler to assess the impact of JavaScript.

-## Recommendations for style calculations
+## Considerations for style calculations

-- Reduce the complexity of your selectors`
+- Reduce the complexity of your selectors; use a class-centric methodology like BEM.
+- Reduce the number of elements on which style calculation must be calculated.
 ### Not desired
 ```
 .box:nth-last-child(-n+1) .title {